In 2015, 17.6 million hectares (ha) of forest were damaged by insects in Canada.

 - BC Ministry of Forests, Lands and Natural Resource Operations.
 2015.
 2015 summary of forest health conditions in British Columbia. (accessedApril 22, 2016).

 - National Forestry Database.
 Forest insects – National tables, Table 4.1, Area within which moderate to severe defoliation occurs, including area of beetle-killed trees by insects and province/territory, 1975–2015. (accessed June 30, 2017).

 - Forest area disturbed by defoliators includes only areas with tree mortality and moderate to severe defoliation.
 Defoliation does not always imply mortality.
 For example, stands with moderate defoliation often recover and may not lose much growth.

-- Defoliation is mapped on an insect species basis, and a given area may be afflicted by more than one species at a time.
+- Defoliation is mapped on an insect species basis, and a given area may be affected by more than one species at a time.
 This may result in double or triple counting in areas affected by more than one species, exaggerating the extent of the total area defoliated.

 - Date Modified: